Omega Financial Management is supported by the Irish Society of Chartered Physiotherapists

 HSE Physiotherapists are fortunate enough to be able to avail of sick pay from the HSE in the event of them not being able to work due to illness or injury.
 The level of sick pay payable is 3 months full pay and three months half pay.
 If someone is suffering from a critical illness this can extended to 6 months of each.
 With this in mind it is often best to calculate the amount of cover for HSE Physios on a 6 months deferred basis.
 It is important that this is assessed properly as other factors such as previous time taken can alter the requirement.

 Physiotherapists working in Private Practice would be entitled to sick pay from the state as long as they have made sufficient PRSI contributions and meet some other required criteria.
-We can figure this into our calculations and with assessment of other factors we help in deciding an appropriate deferred period or a Day 1 plan if necessary.

 1 IN 5 PHYSIOTHERAPISTS CLAIMED ON THEIR INCOME PROTECTION POLICY IN 2018